-The Beta Hunt Mine, located 600 km from Perth in Kambalda, Western Australia, is a deposit with the very rare feature of hosting both nickel and gold resources in adjacent discrete mineralized zones.
+The Beta Hunt Mine, located 600 km from Perth in Kambalda, Western Australia, is a deposit that hosts both nickel and gold resources in adjacent discrete mineralized zones.
 The mining tenements on which the Beta Hunt Mine is located are held by Gold Fields Limited.
 SLM operates the Beta Hunt Mine by virtue of a sub-lease agreement with Gold Fields Limited.
-SLM acquired the property in 2013 and succeeded in recombining the nickel and gold rights.
+SLM acquired the property in 2013 and succeeded in re-combining the nickel and gold rights.
 Nickel operations were re-started in 2014 and have operated continuously since then.
-Initial gold production occurred in June to July, 2014 and recommenced at the end of 2015, but the mine is still in the ramp up phase and has not yet commenced commercial gold production (expected to commence by mid-2017).
+Initial gold production occurred in June to July, 2014 and recommenced at the end of 2015.
+The mine continues to ramp up, having commenced commercial gold production at the end of June 2017.